schell/zyghost-com/src/projects/index.md

 An FRP implementation like netwire, but simpler.

-### Software as a Service
-In the past I've run a number of SaaS projects but I don't have any at the moment.

 ### Consulting and Contracting
 I have 15 years of experience building apps of all sizes, distributed services and parsers.
 I enjoy writing in Haskell and Rust but I'm also proficient in C, Objective C,